SumoSumoSumo › Sumo Tickets

 Can International Visitors Buy Tickets?

 Yes.
 Tickets are available to anyone.
 The JSA website has an English interface for international buyers.
 International credit cards are generally accepted online.
 If you're having difficulty with Japanese-language ticketing sites, your hotel concierge in Japan is often the easiest route — they can navigate ticket purchases on your behalf.
 Some Japan-based travel agencies also sell tournament day packages that include tickets.
+See our complete 2026 tournament schedule to plan your trip.

 🛒 Where to Buy